 This post is a part of the #GrammarOfDrawing project together with Nona Orbach and Roberta Pucci.
-In this blogpost you will find the English and Swedish versions
+In this blogpost you will find the English and Swedish versions as well as Portuguese by Adriana Hollenbeck.

 Post by Nona Orbach as part of the #GrammarOfDrawing project. 🇬🇧.🇸🇪.🇧🇷/🇵🇹 Here you can read in English, Swedish (Suzanne Axelsson) and Portuguese (Adriana Hollenbeck) follow the links for other languages Hebrew (Nona Orbach) Italian (Roberta Pucci) Spanish (Simonetta Cittadini) Toddlers and young children learn about the world through their bodies; they explore through the senses and are motivated by the urge to discover motor, sensory and emotional pleasure.
 They do